 Bonus: Customer Lifetime Value

 Customer Lifetime Value is a valuable KPI for scaling, the higher CLV the better.
-Over time and by having recurring sales, you can look back and historically see what the average customer is worth in term of their lifetime, from their first purchase to the present.
-Remember how I said you don’t want to pay $1 in advertising for a one-time sale of a dollar cheeseburger? ( I’m not even hungry, this is just an easy illustration).
-Well if it’s proven that after that first purchase, customers come back multiple times a week, not only buying cheeseburgers but also fries and milkshakes, then than $1 investment was pretty marginal and you’re making several times that initial cost.
-So by knowing the CLV, you can know your expected return on investment (ROI) and gauge how much you should spend in customer acquisition.
+Over time and by having recurring sales, you can look back and historically see what the average customer is worth in terms of their lifetime, from their first purchase to the present.
+Remember how I said you don’t want to pay $1 in advertising for a one-time sale of a dollar cheeseburger? ( I’m not even hungry, this is just an easy illustration) Well if it’s proven that after that first purchase, customers come back multiple times a week, not only buying cheeseburgers but also fries and milkshakes, then that $1 investment was pretty marginal, and you’re making several times that initial cost.
+So by knowing the CLV, you can know your expected return on investment (ROI) and gauge how much you should spend on customer acquisition.

 Again, it doesn’t necessarily matter the amount to acquire a customer, as long as their lifetime value is greater than the spend.
-You’ll want to keep in mind also how long the customer lifetime is as well, as it will take this amount of time to fully profit from your investment ie. you don’t want to unknowingly spend all your money on attracting customers, have to wait a year to break even, and have no money in the meantime.
+You’ll want to keep in mind also how long the customer lifetime is as well, as it will take this amount of time to fully profit from your investment.
+You don’t want to unknowingly spend all your money on attracting customers, have to wait a year to break even, and have no money in the meantime.